 - In a standing mixer, cream together shortening, brown sugar, egg, and molasses thoroughly.

 - In a separate bowl, mix the flour, baking soda, salt, cloves, cinnamon, and ginger until evenly incorporated.

 - Add the dry ingredients to the wet and mix until just combined.
 Do not over-mix.

 - Cover with plastic wrap and place in the refrigerator to chill.
-Chill for at least 2 hours, but it can chill overnight.
+Chill for at least 2 hours, but it can be refrigerated overnight.

-- Preheat oven to 375°F. Prepare baking sheets by lining with silicone mats or parchment paper.
+- Preheat the oven to 375°F. Prepare baking sheets by lining with silicone mats or parchment paper.

 - Roll dough into 1 inch balls.
 Roll the cookie in the granulated sugar.